jasalt/phel-wp-theme/README.md

 Generally plugin can be installed as follows on a live WordPress site or on development server such as [VVV Vagrant](https://varyingvagrantvagrants.org/) or [LocalWP](https://localwp.com/):

-1) Clone this repository into existing WP installation path `wp-content/plugins/phel-wp-plugin`.
+1) Clone this repository into existing WP installation path `wp-content/themes/phel-wp-theme`.
-2) Install Composer dependencies with `cd phel-wp-plugin && composer install`.
+2) Install Composer dependencies with `cd phel-wp-theme && composer install`.
-3) Activate plugin on plugin management page or with `wp plugin activate phel-wp-plugin` and open Admin Dashboard (`/wp-admin`) where this widget should be visible.
+3) Activate plugin on plugin management page or with `wp theme activate phel-wp-plugin` and open the site to see the theme.

 ## Development container